AzureCR/vscode-securesupplychain/README.md

 ![Docker extension overview](resources/readme/ezgif.com-optimize.gif)

 ## Requirements
-First run 'npm install' to get necessary libraries
+First run 'npm install' to get necessary libraries.

+Be sure to be logged into your Azure container registries and Docker client through terminal.

 ## Extension Settings